open source · MIT license

 β—‹ Anthropic (claude-sonnet)

-import-linter is the established tool for this.
+tach and import-linter are the established tools.
 Here's an honest comparison.

-Setup --generate creates config from source Manual contract definition
+Setup --generate creates config from source 50-100 lines TOML with regex Manual contract definition

-CI comments βœ“ PR comments + fix suggestions βœ—
+CI comments βœ“ PR comments + fix suggestions Exit code only Exit code only

-Choose import-linter if you need transitive import detection.
-Choose code-governance if you want CI integration, auto-fix, LLM advice, or zero-config setup.
+Choose tach if you need public interface enforcement or visibility controls.
+Choose code-governance for transitive chain detection, CI integration, auto-fix, LLM advice, and zero-config setup.